PathriVidyaPraveen/2D-game-engine-in-Cpp-using-OOP/README.md

   6️) Gameplay & Win/Loss Conditions
     If the player touches an enemy → game over.
     If the player reaches a goal → win.

+Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL/Direct3D/Metal/Vulkan.
+It is used by video playback software, emulators, and popular games including Valve's award winning catalog and many Humble Bundle games.

+SDL officially supports Windows, macOS, Linux, iOS, and Android.
+Support for other platforms may be found in the source code.

+SDL is written in C, works natively with C++, and there are bindings available for several other languages, including C# and Python.

+SDL 2.0 is distributed under the zlib license.
+This license allows you to use SDL freely in any software.

+This is the SDL wiki; SDL's main website is libsdl.org.

+This wiki is your portal to documentation and other resources for SDL 2.0.